MatMr7/Hotel-Site/README.md

-A hotel site using simple html and css
+A hotel site using simple html and css (front-end)